 An inquiry approach to the content of curriculum and instruction: develops skills in interpreting and using research and provides a framework related to origin, development, and basis of curriculum and instruction.
-P: gr st. P: gr st.
+P: gr st.

 ED & HUD 786.
 Current Issues and Trends in Education.
 3 Credits.